top of page

 • Provide new tools to make choices about your services and supports

 What can this online system do to fix today’s problems and make services better in the future? 🗣️ Tell us!
 People with intellectual and developmental disabilities, family members, and advocates are invited to a series of in-person and virtual Town Halls.
+Watch the Kickoff Webinar to learn about the project and how you can begin sharing what you want LOIS to be able to do.

 In-person town hall meetings will be held across the state at the locations below.
 There will be two online-only sessions too.
 The focus of these events will be for DDS to listen and hear what individuals and families want the new online system to do for you.
+To register for the town halls near you, ask questions, or to share your ideas online, visit www.dds.ca.gov/LOIS

-2023/2024 Annual Report is Now Available!
+2024-2025 Annual Report is Now Available!

 DDS Website: National Core Indicators : CA Department of Developmental Services